The benefits of data governance in the age of AI: delivering trust, supporting innovation.

 By ensuring data is of a certain standard, that it’s accurate, timely, and relevant, data governance empowers its users to make the right decisions.
 Today, good governance also means looking after that data in an easy, accessible, and agile way.
 This is where AI and machine learning go from being part of the challenge to part of the solution.
 AI and machine learning models are great at finding patterns and spotting anomalies in large data sets.
 Beginning with automated process mining and automated data discovery, AI models can enhance the capability of data governance teams to identify processes and data that have flown under the radar of data governance.

-Another key area where AI and machine learning can help is data cataloguing and classification – automatically generating business context, metadata, and relationships for data stewards to review and approve.
-Using an AI-driven governance approach, data governors are freed up to focus on rules that flex with the breadth and speed of data science.
-They’re also able to monitor compliance at an enterprise scale, ensuring the governance is still relevant to the need and that changes are easy to make when necessary.
+Another key area where AI and machine learning can help to drive the benefits of data governance is data cataloguing and classification – automatically generating business context, metadata, and relationships for data stewards to review and approve.
+Using an AI-driven data governance approach, data governors are freed up to focus on rules that flex with the breadth and speed of data science.
+They’re also able to monitor compliance at enterprise scale, ensuring the governance is still relevant to the need and that changes are easy to make when necessary.

 At Aiimi, we believe everyone should be a data manager; we should all care about the data we capture, process, and share.
 But managing data is different from governing it.
 Data governance is where we create and establish the frameworks that help us all manage data in the right way.
 So, while we should all question where data comes from before using it, with good data governance in place that’s not an onerous task.

 Now more than ever, we need to be able to trust our data.
 To know that it’s of the highest quality and that it comes from sources that have also taken good care of it.
-As long as that’s the case, then the insights and conclusions we come to will be the right ones.
+As long as that’s the case, then we can unlock the wide-reaching benefits of data governance, in that the insights and conclusions we come to will be the right ones.
 A firm foundation of trust enables better business decisions and also benefits the consumer, citizen, or employee, who will increasingly base their own decisions on how well you look after their data.

 If trust will be the key commodity, then data governance is positioned to play a central role in this.
 When a data analyst, engineer, or scientist can trust that the work they’re doing is based on high-quality, accurate, timely information, their outputs immediately increase in value.
-In other words, if we get data governance right, we get even more value out of our investments in everything else.
+In other words, if we get data governance right, we get even more value out of our investments in everything else, including data management.

 Through managing security and reducing risk, data governance makes space for innovation and paves the way for progress.
 It keeps things moving in the right direction by crystallising our thinking around what we can and should do.
-Using AI and machine learning to balance trust with flexibility, governance can increase the value of our data and everything we do with it, enabling better business outcomes.
+If we use AI and machine learning to balance trust with flexibility, we can access the full benefits of data governance, to increase the value of our data and everything we do with it, and ultimately enable better business outcomes.
 And that’s definitely something we all care about.

 Aiimi Insights, delivered to you.